YeonV/ledfx-android/README.md

 ## Android TV

 Android TV devices like NVIDIA shield are often the central hub in a living room media experience.
-The original goal of this project was to enable LedFx here so it could visualize music from the apps I normally use to stream music (Spotify, YT, etc.) AND music that is cast to the Android TV box from my phone.
+The original goal of this project was to enable LedFx here so it could visualize music from the apps I normally use to stream music (Spotify, YT, etc.) AND music that is **cast** to the Android TV from a mobile device.
+This app has been tested on a 2019 NVIDIA Shield Pro so your results may vary with other devices.

 There are a few differences in building apps for mobile compared to Android TV, most importantly the fact that users interact with your app using a remote control rather than a touch screen or mouse/keyboard.
 Enter [Leanback Mode](https://developer.android.com/design/ui/tv/guides/foundations/design-for-tv).
 When running on Android TV, LedFx doesn't show its default UI but instead shows a QR code that points mobile devices to the LedFx server running on the Android TV device.